Welcome to LoboBITES

 Q: Can I use other visual aids, such as a physical item or a costume?

-A: You may, although we would recommend limiting the use of an excessive amount of other items.
-Also, bear in mind that if you win the competition and advance to the regional competition you will not be allowed to use any props or costumes at that later stage.
+A: You may, although we recommend limiting the use of excessive items.
+Note that if you advance to the regional competition, props or costumes are not allowed at that stage.

 Q: Can I include music, sound effects, or video clips in my presentation?